Puzzles and hunts

 least one piece of chocolate.
 The person eating the poisoned piece loses.
 Does one of them have a winning

-strategy?
-If yes, who is it?
-Click here for an example game in which Bob loses.
+here for an example game in which Bob loses.

-- Poisoned chocolate (addendum): Does the answer change if the chocolate is infinitely big?
+Poisoned chocolate (addendum) Does the answer change if the chocolate is infinitely big?

 (communicated by: Anne Marlen Prepeneit)